Madagascar profile

 2001 December - First round of presidential elections.
 Opposition candidate Marc Ravalomanana claims an outright victory and says there's no need for a second round.

-2002 January - Ravalomanana and his supporters mount a general strike and mass protests.

-2002 February - Ravalomanana declares himself president after weeks of political deadlock with Ratsiraka over the December polls, which he says Ratsiraka rigged.
+2002 February - Mr Ravalomanana declares himself president after weeks of political deadlock with President Ratsiraka over the December polls, which he says the government rigged.
 Violence breaks out between rival protesters.

-2002 April - High Constitutional Court declares Ravalomanana winner of the December polls after a recount.
-Ratsiraka says he'll ignore the verdict.
-In June the US recognises Ravalomanana as legitimate leader of Madagascar.
+2002 April - The Constitutional Court declares Marc Ravalomanana winner of the December polls after a recount.
+Didier Ratsiraka says he'll ignore the verdict.
+In June the US recognises Mr Ravalomanana as legitimate leader of Madagascar.

 Ratsiraka in exile

-2002 July - Ratsiraka seeks exile in France, marking end of seven-month political crisis.
+2002 July - Mr Ratsiraka seeks exile in France, marking the end of the seven-month political crisis.

 2002 December - Ravalomanana's party, I Love Madagascar (TIM), wins a parliamentary majority in elections which are seen as a test of popular support.